CPMpy/cpmpy/docs/how_to_debug.md

 ## Debugging a satisfiable model, that does not contain an expected solution

 We will ignore the (possible) objective function here and focus on the feasibility part.
-Actualy, in case of an optimisation problem where you know a certain value is attainable, you can add `objective == known_value` as constraint and proceed similarly.
+Actually, in case of an optimisation problem where you know a certain value is attainable, you can add `objective == known_value` as constraint and proceed similarly.

 Add the solution that you know should be a feasible solution as a constraint:
 `model.add( (x == 1) & (y == 2) & (z == 3) ) # yes, brackets around each!`

 You now have an UNSAT program!
-That means you can follow the steps above on 'Automatically minimising the UNSAT program' to better understand it.
+That means you can follow the steps above to better understand and correct it.

 ## Debugging a satisfiable model, which returns an impossible solution